 Public Sector Management Program

-The Public Sector Management Program (PSMP) is a professional development course specifically designed for current and aspiring public sector leaders.
-It is offered to public sector employees around Australia.
+The Public Sector Management Program (PSMP) is a post-graduate tertiary level professional development course specifically designed for current and aspiring public sector leaders.

-Applications for The next Public Sector Management Program will close on 28th August 2017.
-Applicants will need to be available to attend workshops on:
+Applications close on Monday 7 May 2018.
+Those intending to apply will need to be available to attend face-to-face workshops on:

 - Workshop 1: 25 – 28 June 2018

 - Workshop 2: 15 – 17 October 2018